YouthTechProgram/Presentations/Lessons/03 - Intro to CSS/Intro to CSS.md

-# Lesson 2
+# CSS

-## What is CSS?

-Yesterday we saw some HTML to structure the page but it looked pretty ugly.
-This is where CSS comes in.
-It makes HTML look pretty.
+CSS is what makes HTML look pretty

 ## Syntax